 The residents of Youngstown, Ohio, have been terrified by raccoons that seem to have infested the town, displaying zombie-like behavior.
-Many people have reported witnessing these animals to the police and are quite afraid of them.
+Many people have reported witnessing these zombie raccoons and have reported them to the police, being quite afraid of them.

 Why zombie raccoons?

 Well, the residents report that these nocturnal animals are seen out in the open during daylight.
 It is surprising because raccoons are rarely seen during the day.